DiamondLightSource/httomo/docs/source/reference/loaders.rst

 These are the files without the image keys that contain only flats or darks in two separate files.
 Here one needs to add :code:`darks` and :code:`flats` parameters to the loader parameters with the following fields (see the example below):

-- :code:`file`, the path to the hdf5/NeXus file containing the darks/flats
+- :code:`file`, the path to the hdf5/NeXus file containing the darks/flats.
+The :code:`input_data` keyword can be also used, see more info bellow.
 - :code:`data_path`, the dataset within the hdf5/NeXus file that contains the darks/flats